glfw/glfw/docs/CONTRIBUTING.md

 In addition to the code, a complete feature includes:

 - Change log entry in `README.md`, listing all new symbols
-- News page entry, briefly describing the feature
+- News page entry in `docs/news.dox`, briefly describing the feature
-- Guide documentation, with minimal examples, in the relevant guide
+- Guide documentation, with minimal examples, in the relevant guide in the `docs` folder
 - Reference documentation, with all applicable tags
 - Cross-references and mentions in appropriate places
-- Credits entries for all authors of the feature
+- Credits entries in `CONTRIBUTORS.md` for all authors of the feature

 If the feature requires platform-specific code, at minimum stubs must be added for the new platform function to all supported and experimental platforms.